 “The first time I saw ‘how to MacGyver’ something,” says Help Scout support team member Amanda, for whom English is an additional language, “I had no idea what it meant.”

 When using Google Translate or writing in your native language to a non-proficient speaker, drill down to the most basic, subject + verb + object phrasing you can.

 Step-by-step instructions are great; acronyms and colloquialisms, not so much.

 Instead of plugging heavily idiomatic language into your translation tool (“Yikes!
 Sorry to hear you’re running into trouble — let me see what I can do to help!”), choose short, clear sentences (“I’m sorry.
 I am happy to help fix this problem.”).

-It’s OK to sacrifice style for clarity in these cases, Amanda says.
+It’s okay to sacrifice style for clarity in these cases, Amanda says.
 “It makes the email more boring, but at least the point gets across.”